RenlingHu/WorkflowForMSLD/Protein_and_Ligand_Preparation/README.md

 E-mails: 22260237@zju.edu.cn

 #### Note
- - MCS_align and multi_mol2_split are just part of ligand preparation
+ - LIC_align and multi_mol2_split are just part of ligand preparation
  - the overall workflow for protein and ligand preparation would be illustrated as follows

 ---